cetrespeo/ESP32-E-Paper-Weather/README.md

 (20/12/11) Added support for OpenWeatherMaps (DarkSky also valid).
 Now you can choose the API in sWeatherAPI.
 Don't forget to add a valid key for your API on sWeatherKEY

-# IMPORTANT: Resize App Size Partition
+# Highly Recommended: Resize App Size Partition
 As FirebaseESP32 is bigger, you may need to increase partition for apps.
+Otherwise you might need to remove features (internal temperature sensors, gsender, etc...)

 Copy attached boards.txt file to \packages\esp32\hardware\esp32\1.0.4\boards.txt.
 Or edit boards.txt file in that folder and add the following lines (you may need to change "lolin32" with the board of your choice):